MurphyPone/murphypone.github.io/src/content/documentation.md

 When reading other issues and writing your own:
  - Tag relevant people
- - Over communicate, ON THE ISSUE/TICKET, rather than undercommunicate secretly (e.g. private slack, email that gets lost, sticky note)
+ - Over communicate, ON THE ISSUE/TICKET, rather than under communicate secretly (e.g. private slack, email that gets lost, sticky note)
  - Comment of anything is unclear

 ## Interviewing SMEs